akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 ![The Log component](img/fuse_log_component.png)

 The output of the *Log* can later be found in the context that camel is running in.
 In our case thats the Wildfly Server log file.
-But before we can raise out glasses when we find the incoming message in the server log, we need to build the Fuse project and publish it to the Server.
+But before we can raise our glasses when we find the incoming message in the server log, we need to build the Fuse project and publish it to the Server.

-## Compiling and publishing the Fuse Project.
+## Compiling, publishing and running the Fuse Project.
+I hope you're familiar with Eclipse, Maven and Server Runtimes.
+Because I'll not go into the details in this tutorial.
+Under the hood there are a lot of things happening during the process, but the short story is:

+- Rightclick your Fuse project in the workspace
+- Click on *Run As* -> *Run on Server*
+- Select the Wildfly Server that we set up in the first chapter
+- Switch to the Console view of Eclipse an watch your server starting and putting lots of stuff into the server log.

+If you still have a message in the ActiveMQ Queue that we generated in chapter 2, then it should be immediatly processed by the wildfly-camel subsystem and hence the JSON should be written into the servers log file.

 [Back to the previous chapter](messagesending.md)<br>